 Students that engage in the FIRST Tech Challenge program develop Science, Technology, Engineering, and Math (STEM) skills and practice engineering principles while realizing the value of hard work, innovation, and sharing ideas.
-Tournaments are exciting sporting events with head-to-head competition, judging interviews, and Teams and Robot performance awards.
-This section provides critical information that will help Teams have a fun and successful tournament day.
+Competitions are exciting sporting events with Robot Matches, judging interviews, and Teams and Robot performance awards.
+This section provides critical information that will help Teams have a fun and successful Competition day.

-There are two types of competition formats a Team might experience this season; Traditional events and remote events.
-This manual describes remote events; however, some Teams may switch between formats depending on social distancing rules within their state/region.
+There are two types of Competition formats a Team might experience this season; traditional events and remote events.
+This manual describes traditional events; however, some Teams may switch between formats depending on social distancing rules within their state/region.
 Below are descriptions of both formats.